You're too experienced

 Your situation is in here somewhere.

-Every move in your job search, handled.
+Every move in your career, handled.

 ATS Score.
 Your CV is scored against the actual job description before you submit it.